carpet852/Outchat/README.md

 ## Objective
 Outchat is a DIY project to build a communication system using RF ISM transceivers.
+I got the project idea at the time after seeing a Kickstarter project called [Gotenna](https://www.kickstarter.com/projects/gotenna/gotenna-mesh-off-grid-people-powered-connectivity).
 There has been a debate about the pros & cons of spread-spectrum (i.e. LORA) VS narrow-band for long-range RF communications.
-I picked at the time a TI CC1120 narrow-band ISM transceiver after reading a [TI white paper](https://www.ti.com/lit/wp/swry006/swry006.pdf) on the subject.
+I picked a TI CC1120 narrow-band ISM transceiver after reading a [TI white paper](https://www.ti.com/lit/wp/swry006/swry006.pdf) on the subject.

 ## Hardware
 I assembled the hardware using a MSP430 USB development kit and a CC1120 433MHz demo board: